Plus: Greenhouses, Garden Shows & Garden Tours

 Royal Botanical Gardens

-The biggest and best-known garden in Ontario is the Royal Botanical Gardens, which straddles the border of Burlington and Hamilton.
+The biggest public garden in Ontario is the Royal Botanical Gardens, which straddles the border of Burlington and Hamilton.
 The gardens began partly as a make-work project during the Depression of the 1930s.
 They include spectacular flower beds, a large greenhouse, a rock garden with a tea room, a huge arboretum with the country’s largest lilac dell, and wild marshy paths that take you through a protected conservation area known as Cootes Paradise (popular with birders).
 For pictures and more information, see my article about the Royal Botanical Gardens.

 More Hamilton Heritage Gardens